How to Establish a Personal Training Business in the UAE?

 Qualifications of a Personal Trainer in the UAE

 First of all, there is a specific criterion that you need to apply for permission to work as a personal trainer in the Emirates.
-Since there are a lot of personal trainers in the UAE you need to have a Level 3 Diploma in Personal Training.
+Since there are a lot of personal trainers in the UAE, you need to have a Level 3 Diploma in Personal Training.
 That is the entry-level for the UAE market of personal trainers.
-This gives one the opportunity to work in a gym with a client one on one or to be a freelance personal trainer.
+This gives one the opportunity to work in a gym with a client one-on-one or to be a freelance personal trainer.

 Once you have achieved your training qualification, you will need to register with the Register of Exercise Professionals UAE (REPs UAE).
 The register lists all fitness professionals in the UAE who hold approved qualifications as personal trainers.
-REPs UAE membership is compulsory for all fitness professionals according to the Dubai Sports Council.
+REPs UAE membership is compulsory for all fitness professionals, according to the Dubai Sports Council.

 Establish a Personal Training Business in the UAE